rheindata/timeplot/README.md

 See [`examples/multiple_lines.py`](../examples/multiple_lines.py) for a slightly more sophisticated example.

 ## Changing the look
-In addition to the provided options, the `timeplot` has a few additional parameters that can easily be changed to customize the plot layout; check out the inline information on the variables `padding`, `colortheme`, `time_format` and `date_format` for more information.
+There are a few additional parameters that can easily be changed to customize the plot layout; check out the inline information on the variables `padding`, `colortheme`, `time_format` and `date_format` for more information.
+Also feel free to change features of the `fig` and `ax` objects inside the `init()` function.